-XI.
-Ephemeral Visibilia Summarized
+15.3.5 Ephemeral Visibilia Summarized

-Here is a table that summarizes what I have argued thus far.
+Table 15.2 summarizes what I have argued thus far.
 (I leave the detailed evaluation of darkness, marked by *, for another occasion.
 I note, however, that darkness may need to be treated separately from light in certain situations.)

 <COMP: INSERT TABLE 15.2 NEAR HERE>

 A ‘no’ in the Grice-seen column indicates a non-standard causal pathway from the real world to the perceiver.
-There are two ‘no’s in the figure-ground “seen” column, ambient illumination and darkness.
+There are two ‘no’s in the figure-ground ‘seen’ column, ambient illumination and darkness.
 My analysis suggests that light is a standard visibilium alongside material objects, but of a complementary kind; it is a standing condition needed for the proper visual perception of material objects, and seen as possessing brightness.
 Depicted objects and system-generated visibilia (such as floaters) are not Grice-seen and exhibit another peculiarity: they are not seen as possessing location relative to the subject.

-D: Whole-Part Priority and Ephemera
+15.4 Whole-Part Priority and Ephemera

-XII.
-Object-Dependent Visual Properties
+15.4.1 Object-Dependent Visual Properties